Static to Dynamic Correlation Clustering: Dynamic Framework

 It should be noted that the statement of \cref{lem:risky-limited-layers} is completely independent of how each rebuild is done or whether it succeeds or not.
 It only uses that the output violation is never bigger than the input violation.
 Since we have an upper bound of $m$ for the maximum number of violations, we have at most $O(\log m) = O(\log n)$ risky rebuilds, and so if for any risky rebuild the probability that that rebuild fails is bounded by $p$, then $O(p\log n)$ bounds the probability that any risky rebuild fails, hence the probability that we do not have a $(1+\eps)c$-approximate clustering when we get to update $j$.
 This completes the proof of Theorem \ref{thm:dynamic-random-intro}(a).

 We now want to understand what happens if the failure probability with input cluster representation $(\mathcal C,D)$ is $q(|D|)$ for some non-increasing function $q$.
 Let $Q(d)$ be the maximal probability that some risky rebuild fails, starting from some risky rebuild with input violation at most $d$.
 Clearly this is an increasing function with $Q(d)=0$ if $d<1$.
 Stating from a risky rebuild with input size $d$, it follows from \cref{lem:risky-limited-layers}, that we can have at most $3$ risky rebuilds before we get one with input violation size at most $d/2$.
-Therefore we have the recurrence
+Therefore we have the recurrence $Q(d)\leq 3 q( d/2)+Q( d/2)$.
 If $q$ is a function falling inversely in $d$, then the sum is geometrically increasing, and then we conclude that $Q(d)=O(q(1))$.
 This completes the proof of Theorem \ref{thm:dynamic-random-intro}(b).

-\paragraph{The mixed case.} We will now prove \cref{thm:dynamic-mixed-case}.
+\paragraph*{The mixed case} We will now prove \cref{thm:dynamic-mixed-case}.
 In this case we are working with two static algorithms. \begin{itemize} \item $\mathcal A$ that is $c$-approximate with probability $p$ and \item $\hat{\mathcal{A}}$ that is $\hat c$-approximate with probability $q(d)$ where $q$ falls inversely with the input violation size $d$. \end{itemize} Every time we do a rebuild, we apply first $\hat{\mathcal A}$, followed by $\mathcal A$.
 We are furthermore always going to keep the best solution after each application of both algorithms, so the combined algorithm $ \mathcal A \circ \hat{\mathcal A}$ gives the best of both worlds (in fact, $\mathcal A\circ \hat{\mathcal A}$ fails to be $\hat c$-approximate with probability at most $p\cdot q(d)$, but we will not exploit that).

-We are again going to fix an update $i^*$ and we want to show that the dynamic algorithm is $(1+\eps)c$-approximate at $i^*$ with probability $O(p+q(1))$.

-We define $\mu$ small enough that if we have a $c$-approximate clustering with violation size $d$, then it remains $(1+\eps)c$-approximate for $\mu d$ updates.
-We will also define $\mu$ smaller than $1/6$ and $1/(2\hat{c})$.
-Picking the minimum of these three options is still a constant.